 Ordinary Time: December 1st

-Saturday of the Thirty-Fourth Week of Ordinary Time
+Friday of the Thirty-Fourth Week in Ordinary Time

 Other Commemorations: St. Charles Eugène de Foucauld, Priest (RM); St. Eligius, Bishop (RM)